 Recently, there has been some noticeable burning curiosity regarding the sleeping abilities of fish.
+I have seen the question ‘ Do fish Sleep‘ recently in many tropical fish forums and facebook groups.
 To answer this, research has proven that fish don’t follow the literal definition of sleep.

 Owing to the drastic difference in the complexity and composition of fish brains, they do not experience transitions in sleep stages.
 Hence, they don’t experience the Rapid Eye Movement (REM) sleep.
 This phase of sleeping is the deep-sleep stage when most organisms experience dreams.

 Although, the blue-headed wrasse and Spanish hogfish do drift off into a very deep dormancy phase, to the extent that one can lift them up and out without waking them.